Jaksuhn/essays/The Black Book of Capitalism (Le Livre noir du capitalisme translation).md

 ## <p align="center">Introduction</p>

-The Black Book of Capitalism was published in 1997 in response to the Black Book of Communism by Coutois.
+The Black Book of Capitalism was published by Coutois in 1997 in response to the Black Book of Communism.